szTom/alaterm/INSTALL.md

 It will resume where it left off.

 3. If necessary, other alaterm scripts are downloaded from GitHub.
-If you unpacked a downloaded *.zip file, then the local files are used.
+If you unpacked a downloaded zip file, then the local files are used.

 4. Your device is examined for compatibility.
 In most cases, the result is accept or reject.